Dolan-M/Tkinter-Paint-Tool/README.md

-# tkinter-Paint-Tool
+# Tkinter-Paint-Tool
-Assignment 2, Intermediate Programming, 2nd Year of College
+Assignment 2, Intermediate Programming, 2nd Year of College.

 Colour and Shape must be chosen to avoid an exception.